Empicoris subparallelus

 Empicoris subparallelus is a species of thread-legged bug found in Cuba and from two Southern US States (Florida and Texas).

-Florida Record
+Florida record

-E. subparallelus was first reported in Florida from light traps set to monitor for mosquitoes in the Florida Keys in 2007.
+Empicoris subparallelus was first reported in Florida from light traps set to monitor for mosquitoes in the Florida Keys in 2007.
 E. subparallelus may prey upon mosquito adults or larvae, although it has never been reported to do so.
 One Tunisian species of Ploiaria has been proposed as a biocontrol agent for Phlebotomus sand flies and mosquitoes.